evildevill/Evilip/README.md

 ***

-# Ghost Framework execution
+# Evilip Framework execution

 ```
-To run Ghost Framework you should
+To run Evilip Framework you should
 execute the following command.
 ```

-> ghost
+> Evilip

 ***

-# Why Ghost Framework
+# Why Evilip Framework

 * Simple and clear UX/UI.

 ```
-Ghost Framework has a simple and clear UX/UI.
+Evilip Framework has a simple and clear UX/UI.
 It is easy to understand and it will be easier
 for you to master the Ghost Framework.
 ```